jsom1/jsom1.github.io/_CheatSheets/Enumeration.md

 - Local DNS configuration files
 - Zone files
 - Reverse name resolution files
-On Linux, the DNS server *Bind9* is often used and its configuration file is *named.conf*.
-If a DNS server is found to be running, it can be footprinted as follows:\\
+On Linux, the DNS server *Bind9* is often used and its configuration file is *named.conf*.\\
+**Footprinting**: if a DNS server is found to be running, it can be footprinted as follows:
 - Query the server to discover other name servers using the *ns* record: *dig ns <secondLevelDomain> @<targetDNSserverIP>*
 - Query the server to get its version using the *TXT* record and a class *CHAOS*: *dig CH TXT version.bind <targetDNSserverIP>*
 - Query the server to see all available records (that it is willing to disclose): *dig any <secondLevelDomain> @<targetDNSserverIP>*